Custom Playlists¶

 Configuration¶

-Docker: Use the web dashboard to create and manage tag playlists.
-Tag sync can be triggered manually from the UI, or automatically after each scheduled main sync via AUTO_TAG_SYNC_ENABLED and AUTO_TAG_SYNC_FREQUENCY (see Configuration).
+Docker: Use the web dashboard to create and manage custom playlists.
+Pick the Playlist Type (genre tags, artists, or discovery) in the editor.
+Sync can be triggered manually from the UI, or automatically after each scheduled main sync via AUTO_TAG_SYNC_ENABLED and AUTO_TAG_SYNC_FREQUENCY (see Configuration).

 CLI: Edit config/custom_playlists.json directly: